History ~ Cashmere/Port Hills

 The Cashmere/Port Hills Special Connection

-Blessed are the dreamers, the poets, the actors, the academics, the music makers, the writers, the artists, the conservationists, the realtors, the politicians, the entreprenurs, the movers and the shakers, We are the caretakers for the Cashmere/Port Hills Christchurch Canterbury.
+Blessed are the dreamers, the poets, the actors, the writers, the academics, the music makers, the artists, the conservationists, the realtors, the politicians, the entreprenurs, the movers and the shakers, We are the caretakers for the Cashmere/Port Hills Christchurch Canterbury.
 Sustainable Community by Productive Association.

-Business Association had the privilege to re-open The Sign of The Takahe ~ honoring our history, heritage by bringing community together in positive ways.
-Our Cashmere/Port Hills Christchurch Community were all invited and A Grand Community Christmas Celebration to connect and reconnect with our history @ The Sign of Takahe was sacredly Magical.
+Business Association was privileged to re-open The Sign of The Takahe ~ honoring our present communities with history, heritage, bringing communities together to share and celebrate memories and good times as One Community.
+A Grand Community Christmas Celebration to connect and reconnect communities with our history @ The Sign of Takahe was sacredly Magical !

 Community Celebration Themes